vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-25-exploring-a-data-set-with-kusto.md

 * The year of the movie is embedded in the title
 * The genres is an array using a pipes to delimit each entry

 CSV format is supported out of the box.
-To extract
+To extract the year, we'll need to use a *regular expression* (regex).
+Finally, to extract the genres, we'll simply need to split on pipes.
+We will store the genres as an array.

 ```sql
 .set-or-replace movies <| externaldata (